Back to list

 David Aaron will present an exhibition of exquisite pieces with highlights including a rare Greek stele of a Parthenos circa 375-350 B.C.; an Egyptian Limestone Baboon from 664-343 B.C., and a Roman Torso of a Youth from the 1st-2nd century A.D. from esteemed Italian collector Stefano Bardini’s collection.

 The Greek stele is a remarkably rare marble tombstone titled 'Stele of Medeia', one of very few surviving examples dedicated to a Parthenos - a young Athenian woman of marriageable age who has not yet wed.
-Inspiration on the architrave of the stele identifies the young woman as Medeia.
-What makes this work extraordinary is its rarity.
-The term Parthenoi refers to the brief transitional period for a girl between childhood and entry into adulthood through marriage making depictions on Greek stelae scarce.
-Swiss classical archaeologist Christoph W. Clairmont’s seminal research on Attic tombs emphasises the rarity of Parthenos steles as they make up only 4% of the funerary reliefs examined in his published work.
+Inscription on the architrave of the stele identifies the young woman as Medeia.
+What makes this work extraordinary is its rarity; the term Parthenoi refers to the brief transitional period for a girl between childhood and entry into adulthood through marriage making depictions on Greek stelae scarce.
+Adding to this stele’s importance is its distinguished provenance.
+The stele was previously owned by renowned gallerist Joseph Brummer and remained with the Brummer family in their revered collection for more than half a century.
+Led by three Hungarian brothers - Joseph, Imre, and Ernest - the Brummer gallery business was established in 1910 and operated in Paris and New York across the 20th century.

 Another highlight piece, the 'Roman Torso of a Youth' from the 1st-2nd century A.D., arrives in Maastricht with newly discovered provenance.
 Research by David Aaron uncovered new provenance for the Torso dating back to 1898, through historic images in gallerist Stefano Bardini’s innovative photographic archive.
 Art dealer and restorer Stefano Bardini was famed for amassing an impressive collection of artworks dating from the Roman age to Baroque.
 What set Bardini apart from other antiquarians was his early adoption of photography, which he used to document his expansive collection, and as a tool to advertise his business to great success.
+Bardini worked with photographers locally and abroad to capture detailed photographs of each piece in his collection, forming an extensive archive, which enabled David Aaron to uncover images of the sculpture dated to 1898 – providing definitive evidence that the piece was with Bardini by this date.

 TEFAF Maastricht 2026